So, to be completely honest, I have always had trouble

 I HAVE TO RUN IN FRONT OF OTHER PEOPLE, THAT'S WHAT!!
 Cue panic.
 I barely slept the night before our first long run because I was so nervous.
 But I was miles-deep in a motivation-less trough, and needed someone to drag me out, so, I nervously laced up my shoes and hit the road with these people.

-Thanks, guys, for being the best running partners ever, and for helping me overcome The World's Silliest Thing To Be Stressed About.
-See you on the road.
+for helping me overcome The World's Silliest Thing To Be Stressed About.

 Amy Ovecka